cai-hust/FIT3138/lectures/lecture-03.md

 - ERP systems provide real-time data
   - Improve external customer communications.

-### How Long Does it Take to See a Return on an ERP Investement?
+### How Long Does it Take to See a Return on an ERP Investment?

 - **Return on investment (ROI)**: assessment of an investment project's value
-  - Calculated by dividing the value of the project's benefits by hte projects's cost.
+  - Calculated by dividing the value of the project's benefits by the project's cost.
 - ERRP system's ROI can be difficult to calculate
 - Peerstone Research study